ahuacate/pve-nas/README.md

 ## 1.3.
 NAS ZFS Storage Disks

-Both TrueNAS and Ubuntu NAS grant the User the option set different ZFS Raid levels.
+Both TrueNAS and Ubuntu NAS grant the User the option to set different ZFS Raid levels.

 We recommend you install a minimum of 3x NAS certified rotational hard disks in your host.
-When installing the disks make a note of logical SATA port IDs ( i.e sdc, sdd, sde ) you are connecting each hard disk to.
-This will help you identify which disks to format and add to your new ZFS storage pool.
+When installing the disks make a note of the logical SATA port IDs ( i.e sdc, sdd, sde ) you are connecting to.
+This helps you identify which disks to format and add to your new ZFS storage pool.

 Our Ubuntu NAS Easy Script has the options to use the following ZFS Raid builds: